Indianapolis First-Time Home Buyer Guide

 Use the Mortgage Calculator ›

 Buying your first home in Indianapolis is one of the biggest financial decisions you will make.
-This guide breaks the entire process into 7 manageable steps, with Indianapolis-specific timelines, costs, and resources.
-The process typically takes 3-6 months from initial preparation to closing.
+The process timeline varies by buyer, market, and lender.
+The seven steps below typically run a few months end-to-end.

 $240K